kbroman/knitr_knutshell/pages/resources.md

 minimal.
 But there are lots of great tutorials and other resources for learning to use [knitr](https://yihui.name/knitr/), [markdown](https://daringfireball.net/projects/markdown/), and [asciidoc](https://asciidoc.org), and I'm not even trying to cover [latex](https://www.latex-project.org) properly.
 Here are some examples.

+Also consider [Quarto](https://quarto.org); many people have switched from R Markdown to Quarto.

 ### knitr